Business growth opportunities for new entrepreneurs

 Because people want to live longer and enjoy a better quality of life, there is a demand for healthy offerings, organic foods and natural products.
 In 2015, the organic industry reached record-hitting product sales of $43.3 billion.
 Up 11% in total sales from the previous year, non-food organic products made up $3.6 billion while organic food sales made up $39.7 billion.2

 The increasing interest in wanting to shop healthier and more consciously opens up the opportunity to develop a series of related businesses.
-Set yourself apart and create a unique product or service that your potential customers need.

 Going digital: The tech industry

 The tech industry has enjoyed the greatest growth in recent years, and it's just the beginning.
 With the global IT industry estimated to grow to a value of $2.8 trillion by 2019, potential opportunities in tech-related business can include providing hardware, software, and services for infrastructure, information, and digital business.3

 Some other needs in this area include computer programming, online education courses, data processing, as well as e-commerce and online marketing for products and services.

 The world is changing at an increasingly fast pace.
 Technology and societal needs all create a series of challenges and opportunities for those who are prepared and willing to take advantage of them.
 Learn more about turning your business idea into reality.

 1"Small Business Profiles for the States and Territories."
 Small Business Administration.
 2016. https://www.sba.gov/sites/default/files/advocacy/all_profiles_10_18_16.pdf

 2"U.S. organic sales post new record of $43.3 billion in 2015."
 Organic Trade Association. https://www.ota.com/news/press-releases/19031